 Jeddah's summer film festival was cancelled this year despite the support of local governor Prince Khaled al-Faisal.
 King Abdullah, who ascended the throne in 2005, is seen as backing the reformers but he must balance the opposing forces.
 "Unfortunately such actions carried on by religious police do not adhere to the official political will and they sabotage the government efforts to improve and maintain the internal tourism industry," said Mahmoud Sabbagh, a newspaper columnist.
 This month music concerts were also banned from the Abha tourism festival, in the mountainous southwest of the kingdom.

 Apr.
-14, 2010 update: Iranian Islamists may now favor classical music, but their counterparts in the Somali Islamist group Hizbul Islam have just enforced a ban on all music, reports Agence France-Presse, and the fourteen independent radio stations operating in Mogadishu have no choice but to obey.
+14, 2010 update: The Somali Islamist group Hizbul Islam has just enforced a ban on all music, reports Agence France-Presse, and the fourteen independent radio stations operating in Mogadishu have no choice but to obey.

 AFP also quotes reactions from unhappy radio station staff: